andy746/Flip-The-Card/README.md

 # Flip-The-Card

-This project is purposed for students enrolled in an AI003+ class of Thinkland AI to recreate for a final project.
+This project is purposed for students enrolled in an AI003+ (Pygame) class of Thinkland AI to recreate for a final project.